icub-tech-iit/documentation/docs/wrists/wrist_mk2_math.md

 - At runtime, we use as initial configuration the orientation obtained in the previous control cycle, so that we are sure to be starting from a configuration close to the real one.
 - If no variations occured in the encoder readings, there is no need for any calculation.
 - For better numeric stability it is better to represent internally the platform orientation with a quaternion, normalizing it periodically.

+The algorithm can always find a solution if the gap between two arms is less that 180 deg.
+This is taken into account by the inverse geometrical problem solver, so that it never produces motor angle targets that lead to such singularities.

+## Algorithm backtraking
+The direct geometric problem solver uses variable gradient descent step and backtracking in order to improve performance by reducing the steps required to converge, as well as to improve robustness.

+It works in this way:
+- The gradient descent step $S$ is initialized to $S_{max}$, and the YPR configuration is initialized with that calculated in the previous control cycle, which should be close to the new solution.
+- If the algorithm can't converge (singularity), then it performs backtracking to the last good YPR configuration, divides the step by 2, and continues.
+- If the step runs below $S_{min}$, then a reinitialization to the known position (0,0,0) takes place, and the step is reinitialized to $S_{max}$.